gabrielspadon/academic-cv/content/post/get-started/index.md

 ---
-title: Open Doctoral (PhD) Positions in Computer Science at Dalhousie University
+title: 📢 Open PhD Positions in Computer Science at Dalhousie University
-summary:
+summary: Doctoral with specialization in Machine Learning for Ocean Mobility Data Mining
 date: 2024-06-23

 # Featured image